filecoin-project/curio/documentation/en/curio-cli/curio.md

    1.23.1

 COMMANDS:
    cli            Execute cli commands run            Start a Curio process config         Manage node config by layers.
-The layer 'base' will always be applied at Curio start-up. test          Utility functions for testing web           Start Curio web interface guided-setup  Run the guided setup for migrating from lotus-miner to Curio or Creating a new Curio miner seal          Manage the sealing pipeline unseal        Manage unsealed data market
+The layer 'base' will always be applied at Curio start-up. test           Utility functions for testing web            Start Curio web interface guided-setup   Run the guided setup for migrating from lotus-miner to Curio or Creating a new Curio miner service-setup  Run the service setup for a new Curio node.
+This command will take input from user and create/modify the service files seal           Manage the sealing pipeline market
    fetch-params   Fetch proving parameters calc           Math Utils help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --color              use color in display output (default: depends on output being a TTY)